This blog may contain affiliate links. Read our disclosure policy for more info.

 The Mt Cook Lodge and Motel is one of the best-rated hotels in Mount Cook Village.
 This small but cute motel has both basic rooms and some luxurious rooms and apartments as well as dorm-style accommodation.
 A dorm bed here costs $47 NZD a night and privates range from $250 to $400.

-Its location is right in the village and walking distance to the discovery center, museum, and café.
+Its location is right in the village and within walking distance of the discovery center, museum, and café.
 They offer free parking on-site and the hotel has magnificent views of Mount Cook National Park.

 The Mt Cook Lodge is rather new to the park but it’s already the most highly rated on Booking.com.
 It has beautiful rooms and great views – what more could you want for a visit to Mount Cook National Park!

 Other Accommodations Near Mount Cook Village

 As I’ve mentioned above, Mount Cook Village is almost always fully booked throughout the summer hiking season.
-For this reason, if you’ve left it a little late to book you’re going to need a plan B. Luckily though, there are three towns close by that although not as convenient, still provide a great place to base yourself and you explore this magical area.
+For this reason, if you’ve left it a little late to book you’re going to need a plan B. Luckily though, there are three towns close by that although not as convenient, still provide a great place to base yourself as you explore this magical area.

 Twizel is a small and rather unknown town just outside of Mount Cook National Park.
 It’s only a 45-minute drive to Mount Cook and accommodation here is much cheaper than in the park.
 In my opinion, it’s the second-best option if being close to the park is what matters most (after Mount Cook Village).

 With that said, there’s simply not much going on in Twizel.
 And aside from being close to Mount Cook, there are no real major tourist attractions in the town.
 There are some pretty spectacular views just outside of Twizel as the mountains do sit just behind the town.

 If you plan on spending most of your time in Mount Cook National Park then staying in Twizel is a good option.
 However, if a visit to Mount Cook is just a short trip for you then consider the option below.